cdebacco/MultiTensor/README.md

 * `-y` : Decision variable for convergence.
 Default is 10.
 * `-z` : Seed for random real numbers.
 * `-s` : Seed for random integer numbers.

+## Input format.
+The multilayer adjacency matrix should be formatted as an edge list with L+3 columns:

+`E node1 node2 1 0 0 1`

+The first columns tells the algorithm that the row denotes an edge; the second and third are the source and target nodes of that edge, respectively; l+3 column tells if there is that edge in the l-th layer.
+In this example the edge node1 --> node2 exists in layer 1 and 4 but not in layer 2 and 3.

+## Output.
+Three files will be generated: the two NxK membership matrices `U` and `V`, and the KxK layer affinity matrix `W`.
+Supposing that K=4 and `E=".dat"` the output files will be inside `data` folder with names:
+- `u_K4.dat`
+- `v_K4.dat`
+- `w_K4.dat`
+The first line outputs the Max Likelihood among the realizations.
+For the membership files, the follwing lines have L+1 columns: the first one is the node label, the follwoing ones are the (not normalize) membership vectors' enntries.
+For the affinity matrix file, the follwong lines start with the number of the layer and then the matrix for that layer.